praized/marelle/README.md

 Every time an AJAX request is made to the FourSquare API through Marelle, the returned JSON object gets decorated using a JSON representation of the FourSquare API documentation augmented with some fetcher methods during Marelle's internal initialization.
-This means that all these methods resolve to the original FourSquare API response structure with "meta" and "response" as the first level attributes.
-Marelle also decorates parent objects with a {attribute}Count variable whenever it encounters a collection of items when recognizably structured so by the foursquare API.
+This means that all these methods promise to resolve as the original FourSquare API response structure with "meta" and "response" as the first level attributes.
+Marelle also decorates parent objects with an {attribute}Count variable whenever it encounters a collection of items when recognizably structured so by the foursquare API.

 $.Marelle.User(json)